Preparing your language

 Quick Summary

-Use this guide when you need a smaller PDF that still stays readable.
+Use this guide when you need smaller PDF with readable quality with a simple online workflow.

 • Best for readable document compression